All Episodes

 Now I have my headphones on.

-Um here is something that now, I guess if you're putting your hope that, oh, it's going to be Bloomberg Dick that eventually comes in with the billions to the rescue.
+All right, so here is something that now, I guess, if you're putting your hope that, oh, it's going to be Bloomberg that eventually comes in with the billions to the rescue.

-Anti-gun ads in Pennsylvania, Wisconsin, Michigan, and you know, uh, I don't think the people in any part of the country want to be told what they can drink or how much salt they can be that they can put on their food.
+And, you know, I don't think the people in any part of the country want to be told what they can drink or how much salt they can put on their food.

-I don't think anyone's gonna believe that uh he's really sorry uh, you know, 18 years after the fact that he for 12 years supported uh for all those years supported Stop and Frisk.
+I don't think anyone's going to believe that he's really sorry, you know, 18 years after the fact that he for 12 years supported, for all those years, supported Stop and Frisk.

-And again, that now we're now we're back, it's sort of like the battle with Warren and Bootajudge over identity politics, and he's thinking, okay, what do I need to say to get you know this part of the coalition of the Democratic Party?
+And he's thinking, okay, what do I need to say to get this part of the coalition of the Democratic Party?

-I'm gonna keep the country safe and secure, and I'm gonna create jobs and prosperity uh for the American people.
+And I'm going to create jobs and prosperity for the American people.

 There you go.

-Anyway, the Intercept found the exact same passages in at least eight of the Bloomberg plans or accompanying fact sheets were direct copies of material from media outlets, including fake news CNN, Times CBS, a research center at John Jay College of Criminal Justice and American Medical Association and every town for gun safety and building America's future educational fund and other organizations.
+Anyway, the Intercept found the exact same passages in at least eight of the Bloomberg plans or accompanying fact sheets or direct copies of material from media outlets, including fake news, CNN, Times, CBS, a research center at John Jay College of Criminal Justice, and American Medical Association, and every town for gun safety and building America's Future Educational Fund and other organizations.

-Now I can tell you, I probably what happened.
+Now, I can tell you probably what happened.

 He probably just has all these people he's paying.